PaloAltoNetworks/terraform-provider-panos/docs/index.md

 ### Environment Variables

-You can provide your credentials using the `PANOS_USERNAME` and `PANOS_PASSWORD` environment variables for username-password based authentication, or use `PANOS_API_KEY` for API key based authentication, along with `PANOS_HOST`.
+You can provide your credentials using the `PANOS_USERNAME` and `PANOS_PASSWORD` environment variables for username-password based authentication, or use `PANOS_API_KEY` for API key based authentication, along with `PANOS_HOSTNAME`.

 ```terraform
 provider "panos" {}